muaadh-adeniyi/muaadh-adeniyi/README.md

 Hello!
 I am an aspiring backend engineer with a strong foundation in software development and a keen interest in designing and implementing robust, scalable backend systems.
 I have experience working with key backend technologies such as databases, APIs, and server-side scripting, and I'm constantly learning and improving my skills in areas like data management, performance optimization, and cloud infrastructure.

-I am proficient in [list relevant programming languages you know, like Python, django and have hands-on experience with version control (Git), SQL databases, and RESTful API development.
+I am proficient in  relevant programming languages you know, like Python, django and have hands-on experience with version control (Git), SQL databases, and RESTful API development.
 While I’m still growing in this field, I’m highly motivated, detail-oriented, and excited to take on new challenges.

 What I can offer: